Acceptance With Joy

 One unexpected item of beauty Much-Afraid found in the desert is a solitary flower growing up from a crack in the rocks where a trickle of water dripped down from above.
 Upon seeing the flower she asked if it had a name, the flower answers, “Acceptance with Joy”.
 That is the lesson we need to learn.
 How to accept with joy the path God has placed before us even when it appears to be heading in the wrong direction.
 How wonderful it would be to grow like the little flower, even when we are in a desert, finding our sustenance in the Shepherd’s living water and accepting our situations with joy.

 God allows us to go through deserts so we can grow spiritually.
-Deserts give us an opportunity to battle then lay down our pride, self-pity, resentment, and bitterness, along with our self-created images of what our life should be like.
+Deserts give us an opportunity to battle with our pride, self-pity, resentment, and bitterness, along with our self-created images of what our life should be like and lay them down at God's feet.
 Yes, it is painful but the outcome is beautiful.

 Debora Shelford Hobbs